Modeling the impact of birth control policies on China's population and age: effects of delayed births and minimum birth age constraints: Funding

-This work was supported by grants from the NIH through grant R01HL146552 and the NSF through grants DMS-1814364 (TC).
+This work was supported by grants from the NIH through grant R01HL146552 and the Army Research Office through grant W911NF-18-1-0345.
 The authors also thank the Collaboratory in Institute for Quantitative and Computational Biosciences at UCLA for support to RD.